zgorzynb/Portfolio/Readme.md

 # Projects

+- ## Deep Learning

+  - ### Car model classification

+    Part of my bachelor thesis.
+Car model classification in the image.

+    Technologies used in this project:

+      - Python
+      - numpy
+      - Tensorflow and Keras
+      - Pillow

+  - ### MNIST

+    The use of neural networks to classify an image containing a number.

+    Technologies used in this project:

+      - Python
+      - numpy
+      - PyTorch

 - ## Machine Learning and Data Analysis
   - ### Solar power generation data
     Data analysis and visualization for two solar power plants.